san9min/YAIVERSE-MOBILE/README.md

-You can find the dependencies on package.json file.
+You can find the dependencies in package.json file.

 ---